unepwcmc/ProtectedPlanet/docs/portal_release_runbook.md

 # Rollback to specific timestamp
 bundle exec rake pp:portal:rollback["2509251325"]

-# After rolling back all current tables/views become staging tables/views and then you can fix whatever that needs fixing and then start from finalise_swap to swap from staging to live tables to correct a release
+# After rolling back all current tables/views become staging tables/views and then you can fix whatever that needs fixing and then start from finalise_swap to swap from staging to live tables to correct a release (label is REQUIRED)
-PP_RELEASE_START_AT=finalise_swap bundle exec rake pp:portal:release
+PP_RELEASE_START_AT=finalise_swap bundle exec rake pp:portal:release["Nov2025"]
 ```

 ---